-In March the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta fell 0.6 percent, its fifth consecutive monthly decline.
-The dollar’s March fall was concentrated in the Americas subindex, which registered a 1.9 percent decline.
-This decline offset minor gains registered by the European and both of the Pacific subindexes.
-The classic subindex, which is the analogue of the original Atlanta index, declined 0.5 percent.
-The overall index in March was 5.3 percent below its year-ago level.
-On a daily basis, the overall index’s level at the end of March was 0.7 percent below its reading at the end of February and was 6.1 percent below its level at the end of March 2002.
+In March the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta declined 0.8 percent.
+The dollar was down on all subindexes.
+The European subindex registered a 1.2 percent decrease, while the Americas subindex declined 1.0 percent.
+The Pacific-excluding-Japan and Pacific subindexes declined 0.6 percent and 0.2 percent respectively.
+The classic subindex, which is the analogue of the original Atlanta index, was down 1.0 percent in March.
+The overall index in March was 5.1 percent lower than its year-ago level.
+On a daily basis, the overall indexs level at the end of March was 0.9 percent above its reading at the end of February but was 3.5 percent below its level at the end of March 2004.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.

 (1995 = 100)